 When selecting a Comment checkbox, the user has the option of hiding the Comment (sending to a Blacklist).

-When you click on a Comment you are presented with additional analytics: the number of Total Commenters, the Sentiment Score, the Level of Interest, Correlations and Related Comments.
-The Topic group and the Opinion group that the comment belongs to are shown at the bottom of the display.
+When you click on a Comment you are presented with additional analytics: the number of Total Commenters, the Sentiment Score, the Level of Interest, Correlations and Records.
+The Topic group and the Opinion group that the comment belongs to and access all related Records are shown at the bottom of the display.

 The Topics display helps monitor what is top of mind for commenters.
 This helps prioritize what business areas are most relevant.
 It shows the Topics in order of frequency, the distribution across the different sentiment categories, and a count of the number of times it is present in the comments.

 Let's look at an example.
-In the screenshot below, the most frequent Topic is "Hotel".
+In the screenshot below, the most frequent Topic is "Location".
 This is what is top of mind for customers in the reviews we analyzed.
-It showed up mostly as Praises, with a comparatively small amount of Problems and some Suggestions.
+It showed up mostly as Praises, with a comparatively small amount of Problems and Mentions, and some Suggestions.

 When you click on a Topic you are shown a similar display as on the Comments page with one difference -- the Level of Interest chart is broken down by sentiment.